dbt-labs/corp/values.md

-### Profits fund our mission
+### We are a mission-driven company.

-We are a mission-driven company.
-Our software, company, and community have been designed to improve the lives of real people.
-Commercial success fuels our pursuit of the mission.
+We believe that profits are an important tool in the pursuit of our mission, but they are not the mission itself.

 ### We contribute to the knowledge loop.